 Vaccination Access: Key Countries

-Use the graph below to compare vaccination rates between countries throughout the world.
+Use the graph below to see how our countries of operation (Bangladesh, Colombia, Gaza, Lebanon, Sudan, Syria, and Yemen) compare in vaccination rate between each other and the rest of the world.
 Data updated daily.

 MedGlobal supports comprehensive health services and trainings in many conflict-affected and fragile states, where COVID-19 has compounded existing vulnerabilities to create crises within crises.
 This section looks at 7 of MedGlobal’s countries of operation, and explores the current scale of the COVID-19 outbreak, the status of the vaccination response, and additional challenges facing vulnerable populations such as refugees or displaced people.